Cloud Video Surveillance is called Video Surveillance as a Service (VSaaS). VSaaS is cloud-based, therefore has less need or on-premise IT...

 While switches and hubs are meant to create networks, routers are designed to connect networks.
 Say you work in the sales department at a large company (network 1) and you need to communicate with the project management department (network 2).
 The data you send would enter the switch in your network (network 1), which would direct it to a router.
 The router then acts as a traffic conductor and sends the data package over to the switch for network 2, the switch then directs it to the specific IP address that you are trying to communicate with.
 Check out this video, it does a great job at showing how switches, hubs and routers work together.

-Each business has a unique network setup, and it all depends on the size of the business and how many users there are.
+Each business or enterprise has a unique network setup, and it all depends on the size of the business and how many users there are.
 This is a very basic explanation of how devices communicate with each other and it’s easy to see how complex it can get as businesses grow.